IRS Tax Refund Schedule [2019 Tax Year]

 IRS Refund Schedule In 2020 (Tax Year, 2019)

-Here are the 2020 IRS refund schedule estimates (2019 Tax Year) by the date your return was accepted and refund method.
-Estimated dates based on previous tax refund schedules released by the IRS.
-Typically, e-filers, combined with direct deposit, get their refund the fastest.
+Below is an estimated 2020 IRS refund schedule (2019 Tax Year) based on previous tax refund schedules released by the IRS.
+As we mentioned before, typically those who both e-file and request refunds through direct deposit will get their refund the fastest.

 |2020 IRS Refund Schedule Estimates (2019 Tax Year)*|